U.S. Supreme Court limits federal power to curb carbon emissions | Headlines

 The case was centered around Trump's Affordable Clean Energy rule intended to impose limits on a Clean Air Act provision called Section 111 that provides the EPA authority to regulate emissions from existing power plants.
 A group of Republican-led U.S. states led by major coal producer West Virginia asked the justices to limit the EPA's ability to regulate greenhouse gas emissions from existing power plants under the Clean Air Act.
 Other challengers included coal companies and coal-friendly industry groups.
 Coal is among the most greenhouse gas-intensive fuels.

+U.S. Senate Majority Leader Chuck Schumer, a Democrat, blasted the court's ruling, likening it to last week's "dangerously misguided and abhorrent decisions" on ending recognition of a constitutional right to abortion and expanding gun rights.
+Like those two rulings, Schumer said, Thursday's decision "will cause more needless deaths - in this instance because of more pollution that will exacerbate the climate crisis and make our air and water less clean and safe."

+Senator Kevin Cramer, a Republican, lauded the decision, saying: "Today's ruling reaffirms Congress never intended the federal government to regulate greenhouse gas emissions for the states."
 The United Nations on Feb.
 28, the same day as the Supreme Court's oral arguments in the case, released a 3,675-page report urging global action to combat climate change.
-The rule proposed by Trump, a supporter of the U.S. coal industry who also questioned climate change science, was meant to supplant Democratic former President Barack Obama's Clean Power Plan mandating major reductions in carbon emissions from the power industry.

-The Supreme Court blocked Clean Power Plan implementation in 2016 without ruling on its lawfulness.
-The decision was issued on the final day of rulings for the court's current nine-month term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)